CSAIL-Arch-Sec/Oreo/README.md

 The artifact consists of three main parts, which are managed by git submodules:

-* **gem5-new** is a modified version of [gem5 v24.0](https://github.com/gem5/gem5/releases/tag/v24.0.0.0) and our major changes are in the following subdirectories:
+* **gem5** is a modified version of [gem5 v24.0](https://github.com/gem5/gem5/releases/tag/v24.0.0.0) and our major changes are in the following subdirectories:
   * `configs/example/gem5_library/gem5-configs`: specialized gem5 config files for the artifact
   * `scripts`: helper scripts to build gem5 and run the experiments
   * `src`: implementation of Oreo's microarchitecture changes
-* **linux-new** is a modified version of [Linux Kernel v6.6](https://kernel.googlesource.com/pub/scm/linux/kernel/git/torvalds/linux/+/refs/tags/v6.6) and our major changes are in the following subdirectories:
+* **linux** is a modified version of [Linux Kernel v6.6](https://kernel.googlesource.com/pub/scm/linux/kernel/git/torvalds/linux/+/refs/tags/v6.6) and our major changes are in the following subdirectories:
   * `compile_scripts`: helper scripts to build the Linux kernel
   * other subdirectories: implementation of Oreo's kernel changes
 * **experiments** contains a `Vagrantfile` that automatically setups an Ubuntu 24.04 virtual machine with Vagrant and VirtualBox.
 The disk image of the VM is then converted to `raw` format with `qemu-img` for gem5 simulation.
 The experiment scripts are included in the VM.